Classroom Practice and Community Building

 Homework

 The core of our homework is a daily reading assignment, which the book-bag system is intended to support.
 We expect each child to read at home for at least twenty minutes a day.
 In addition there is math homework on Monday to Thursday, designed to support the class lessons that precede and follow it.
-There will also be some writing homework, generally to help a child to develop individual writing projects, but sometimes on specific writing topics.
-Homework assignments should generally be completed on the day they are given, with the exception of spelling assignments.
+There will also be occasional writing homework, generally to help a child to develop individual writing projects, but sometimes on specific writing topics.
+Homework assignments should generally be completed on the day they are given, with the exception of spelling assignments, which are given on Monday and assessed on Thursday.
 The total time devoted to homework should be no longer than 45-60 minutes a day, because we believe children need time to follow other pursuits at home.